top of page

 Status Explanation

-The risk of demolition and moving the Huntsman Center has lessened.
-In February 2026, Athletic Director Mark Harlan said he preferred a 'renovation-plus' plan that would keep the building where it is, lower seating from about 15,000 to 8,000 or 9,000, and add premium seating.
-By late March, the university began planning and asked design firms to bid on a full feasibility study.
-This study will look at seismic upgrades, modernizing infrastructure, improving the fan experience, and long-term revenue.
+The risk of demolition and moving the Huntsman Center has lessened, but the building's long-term character remains uncertain.
+In February 2026, Athletic Director Mark Harlan said he preferred a "renovation-plus" plan that would keep the building where it is, lower seating from about 15,000 to 8,000 or 9,000, and add premium seating.
+On June 29, 2026, the university announced it had selected Populous and VCBO Architecture to conduct a comprehensive feasibility study.
+The study will examine seismic upgrades, infrastructure modernization, improvements to the fan experience, and long-term revenue.
+The university has said the process could lead to a moderate renovation, a transformational renovation, or a partial rebuild.
+As part of the study, the university is surveying fans, ticket buyers, donors, and business partners through July 14, 2026.
 No final renovation plan has been approved yet.
-The main preservation question is whether such a renovation would protect or harm the building’s key features, especially the Triax Dome and the suspended steel cloud, and if the project will qualify as a certified historic rehabilitation.

 About the Threat

-The University of Utah’s campus master plan aims to turn the school from a commuter campus into a residential one, which has put pressure on changing or replacing the Huntsman Center.
+The University of Utah’s campus master plan aims to turn the school from a commuter campus into a residential one, which has put pressure to change or replace the Huntsman Center.
 As of early 2026, the university seems to prefer renovation over demolition, but nothing is final.
-The current idea would lower seating from about 15,000 to 9,000, add premium seating, and might change the building’s footprint.
-It is not clear if this renovation would keep the Triax Dome, the suspended steel cloud, or other important features.
+The current idea would reduce seating capacity from about 15,000 to 9,000, add premium seating, and possibly change the building’s footprint.
 Even without tearing down the building, major changes to the interior or dome could permanently damage its historic character.

 Access